computersarecool/respectrable/README.md

 *Bi-directional communication with Ableton Live via Cycling '74's Max*

 ### Overview
-The point is to create a bridge so that any change to a Live Set sends out an OSC notification and any property of a Live Set can be changed with an OSC message
+The point is to create a bridge so that any change to a Live set sends out an OSC notification and any property of a Live set can be changed with an OSC message

 ### Setup